Ultra Low Sulfur Diesel (ULSD): What It Is & Common Questions

 Preventative maintenance has always been crucial for any operating system, especially in mission-critical, life-saving emergency power systems.
 Relatively recently, EPA regulations have pushed diesel fuel systems into the spotlight of system maintenance.
 As of December 1, 2014, all diesel to be used in non-road diesel engines must be Ultra Low Sulfur Diesel (ULSD).
 While being effective and necessary for reducing the number of unhealthy emissions into the environment, ULSD poses a new set of problems for facility managers who are in charge of the preventative maintenance routines for diesel-engine based emergency power systems.
 Fuel plays an absolutely critical part, and yet is the least maintained.
 Studies show that almost 95% of generator starting failures are because of faulty fuel.

-What is Ultra Low Sulfur Diesel?
+What is Ultra Low Sulfur Diesel (ULSD)?

-Though it is cleaner burning and produces less harmful emissions, ULSD has significant drawbacks.
+Although it is cleaner burning and produces less harmful emissions, ULSD has significant drawbacks.

 A much more stringent refining process is used, which includes catalytic cracking and hydrodesulfurization, significantly destabilizing the fuel and adding the need for closer monitoring of fuel and fuel tank conditions.
 Though all fuel must meet ASTMD975 test specifications before leaving the refinery, guaranteeing it arrives in the same condition is impossible.
 The inevitable passing through ships, tanker trucks, pipelines, and temporary storage tanks exposes the Ultra Low Sulfur Diesel fuel to ever-present contaminants.
-So, what can go wrong?
+So, what can go wrong with ULSD?

 Almost immediately after leaving the refinery, diesel fuel begins many chemical changes.
 The potential for fuel to generate varnishes and gums increases over time; usually, 6 months before it begins producing solids and particulates that can attract other contaminants like rust and dirt.
 These can clog fuel filters and lead to complete engine shutdown.